 Travis was in the bedroom, trying to get dressed in his PR uniform.
 He was chosen to deliver the commencement address that year as an esteemed alumnus, and as the father of two graduating students.
 The girls had no idea, and he couldn’t wait to surprise them.
 “Charlotte!” he called, summoning her.
 “I can’t tie this thing.
 I swear I have it, and then I don’t.”

-She giggled.
-“Someday, my love,” she sang, effortlessly tying it, completing the look.
+She laughed.
+“Someday, my love,” she sang as she tied it and completed his ensemble.
 “The girls are going to be so surprised.”
-Charlotte was bursting, trying to hide it.
+Charlotte was bursting with excitement.

 “I can’t wait,” he said calmly.
 “It’s a day they’ll never forget.”

-Darcey and Danae left in her car an hour before the ceremony was scheduled to begin to get in their proper position.
+Darcey and Danae left in her car an hour before the ceremony began to get in their proper position.
 Clint rode with the family to the Annex.
 The girls were shocked and excited when the university president introduced Travis as the commencement speaker.
 Charlotte and Chris cried together when they saw Danae and Darcey both receive their degrees.
-And when the last diploma had been awarded, a storm of caps littered the air above the crowd of graduates, flashbulbs on cameras all throughout the Annex flickered, families of graduates hoping to catch that one important photo of their loved one.
+And when the last student graduated, a storm of caps littered the air above the crowd of scholars, flashbulbs on cameras flickered throughout the Annex, families hoped to catch a memorable photo of their loved one.
 After the ceremony, they all met outside.

 “We have to get to the airport,” Travis announced, “Our flight leaves in about 90 minutes.
 We’re cutting it close.”
 They had spent time that morning packing up and loading the car, and they were ready to go.
-He also knew the girls and Clint needed to meet the movers and catch their own flight, a red-eye, back to the Shores.
-“We’ll see you tomorrow morning,” Travis said, summoning everyone to the car.
-The family hugged and the twins watched as they drove away.
+He also knew the girls and Clint needed to meet the movers and catch their flight, the red-eye, back to the Shores.
+“We’ll see you tomorrow morning,” Travis said and summoned everyone to the car.
+The family hugged, and the twins watched as they drove away.

 “We need to get home,” Darcey said.
 “I don’t want to wear this on the airplane, and we need to meet the movers.”

-“Let’s roll,” Danae said, walking to her car.
-On her way, Dave spotted her, running for her.
+“Let’s roll,” Danae said as they walked to her car.
+On the way, Dave spotted her and ran toward her.

-“Nae!” he yelled, and when she noticed, she walked faster to the car.
+“Danae!” he yelled, and when she noticed him, she walked faster.
 “Wait up!”
 He broke into a full run, hoping to catch her before she drove away.
-He wouldn’t have bothered, but he had to know if Travis Jones was really her father.
+He wouldn’t have bothered, but he had to know if Travis Jones was indeed her father.